 Workbook and Forms

-ALL US citizens and Green Card holders are required to file every year and disclose financial assets.
+ALL US citizens & Green Card holders are required to file every year and disclose financial assets.

 TO USE THE WORKBOOK AS A PDF FILL:

 - Download Adobe Acrobat Reader DC program on your computer (it is a free download, no sign up/password required).

 - Save the workbook on your computer.